worthwile - being worth the time spent

 mishear - to hear wrongly

-toller - a person who rings church bells + toll
+toller - one who tolls a bell + toll